 Things to Do in Indiana Dunes National Park

-The park is highly dog-friendly, allowing canine companions on most trails and beaches.
-With over 50 miles of trails, hikers can choose from an excellent selection, ranging from easy to challenging.
-The Dune Succession Trail, a favorite, is primarily a boardwalk with some steps, offering scenic views of Lake Michigan and culminating at West Beach.
-Another top pick is the 3.5-mile Paul H. Douglas Trail (Miller Woods), which winds through diverse ecosystems including marshlands and a beautiful oak savannah forest.
+The park is very dog-friendly, welcoming canine companions on most trails and beaches.
+Hikers have more than 50 miles of trails to explore, ranging from easy strolls to more challenging treks.
+A favorite is the Dune Succession Trail, mostly a boardwalk with a few steps, offering scenic views of Lake Michigan and ending at West Beach.
+Another top pick is the 3.5-mile Paul H. Douglas Trail in Miller Woods, which meanders through diverse ecosystems, including marshlands and a picturesque oak savannah forest.

 Note: The Cowles Bog Trail is the only trail that will not allow dogs.
 At this park, bring your sandals or flip-flops.
 We found the soft sand to be an unexpected challenge for walking.
 Don’t forget to pack sunscreen and plenty of water to make the most of your time in this natural wonder.